craigargh/cfg-python/plan.md

 Sunday (25th Aug):

 - Session 1
-  - Review slides
-  - Meaningful starter
   - Recap questions
-  - Incorporate feedback from session 1
-  - Check session 1 changes on work laptop
-  - Stats for popular?
+  - Summarise operator types in a table
   - Integrate console back into numbers exercise
   - Summarise console and file differences in a table
+  - Stats for popular?
+  - Incorporate feedback from session 1
+  - Review lesson plan
   - Context (what are they learning?) and scenario (what is the gimmick?) for each exercise
-  - Review lesson plan

 - Session 4
   - Challenges for lists and dictionaries